dotnet/roslyn/src/PerformanceSensitiveAnalyzers/Microsoft.CodeAnalysis.PerformanceSensitiveAnalyzers.md

 ### Rule description

-Value type ({0}) is being boxed to a reference type for a string concatenation.
+Value type ({0}) is being boxed to a reference type for a string concatenation

 ## HAA0301: Closure Allocation Source